Tom Carper: Early career

 Serving as a Naval Flight Officer in the U.S. Navy from 1968 until 1973, he served three tours of duty in Southeast Asia during the Vietnam War.
-He remained in the U.S. Naval Reserve as a P-3 aircraft mission commander for another 18 years and retired with the rank of Captain (O-6).
+He remained in the U.S. Naval Reserve as a P-3 aircraft mission commander for another 18 years, stationed with VP-66 at NAS Willow Grove in Pennsylvania.
+He retired with the rank of Captain (O-6).

 While in college at the Ohio State University, Carper worked on the presidential campaign of U.S. Senator Eugene McCarthy.
 In Delaware, he worked as the campaign treasurer for University of Delaware professor James R. Soles in his unsuccessful 1974 bid for the U.S. House of Representatives.

 After receiving his MBA degree in 1975, Carper went to work for the State of Delaware's economic development office.
 In 1976, after developing good relationships with members of the state party leadership, he took out a $5,000 personal loan to fund his campaign to be Treasurer of Delaware.
 In the election, he defeated the favored Republican Party candidate, Theodore Jones.
 He served three terms, from January 18, 1977, through January 3, 1983, during which time he oversaw the development of Delaware's first cash management system.